 On September 23, 2020, San Francisco State University (SFSU) administrators collaborated with corporate tech giants Zoom, Facebook, Instagram, and Youtube to shut down a virtual open classroom entitled “Whose Narratives?
 Gender, Justice, & Resistance: A Conversation with Leila Khaled,” organized by Profs.
 Rabab Abdulhadi and Tomomi Kinukawa.

 Zoom censored the Open Classroom on the grounds that hosting Khaled potentially constituted material support for terrorism and would thus be a violation of federal law.
 This, however, was a scare tactic manufactured by Zionist lawfare organizations used to intimidate both the corporations and the university, but which has no factual or legal basis.
 It proved sufficient, however, to scare first the tech companies and, then, SFSU university administration, which complied with Zoom, Facebook, Instagram, and YouTube’s capitulation to bullying and intimidation by well-funded, Right-wing, and Zionist organizations in facilitating the webinar’s cancellation.
 Provost Jennifer Summit even wrote to Profs.
-Abdulhadi and Kinukawa telling them to seek their own legal representation in response to such threats, rather than acting to defend SFSU faculty members’ academic freedom.
+Abdulhadi and Kinukawa intimidated them with possible imprisonment and directed them to seek their own legal representation in response to such threats, rather than acting to defend SFSU faculty members’ academic freedom.